halfbrained/cuda_lsp/readme/readme.txt

 For each LSP server, add config to the folder "settings" (folder of user.json CudaText config).
 Config filename must be named lsp_*.json ("lsp_" prefix and ".json" suffix).

+"Hover dialog" feature: dialog appears when you stop moving the mouse cursor, over some identifier, with Ctrl-key pressed (Command-key on macOS).

 Example for Python
 ------------------